abdus/abdus/content/posts/session-management-in-vim.md

 ## What is a Session

 Before I go in-depth, let me explain what exactly is a Session in Vim.
-Simply
+Simply put(from `:help session`): A Session keeps the Views for all windows, plus the global settings.

-put: Session is the contigious amout of time you have work in Vim.
-If I have opened a project and worked for an hour, and then closed it.
+An example of session could be: If I have opened a project and worked for an hour, and then closed it.
 My Vim session would be one hour long.

-Sessions in Vim are not presistent by default.
-One have to make it persistant.
+Sessions in Vim are not persistent by default.
+One has to make it persistent.
-Most people does not know about it because they probably have never felt the need for it.
+Most people do not know about it because they probably have never felt the need for it.

-I was one those people who didn't feel the need of storing sessions, until recently.
+I was one of those people who didn't feel the need for storing sessions, until recently.
 And I am not ashamed of it.
-It just happens...
+It just happens... mostly because, we don't need it _yet_.

 ## Importance of Session

-To answer the question 'How a persistant Session is Useful', let's find out what we lack without it.
+To answer the question 'How a persistent Session is Useful', let's find out what we lack without it.

 1. **Time**.
 Yes!
-Imagine, you are working on a project, and for some reason you closed Vim.
-So when you open it again, you gotta recreate those perfetcly sized windows, open files etc etc.
+Imagine, you are working on a project, and for some reason, you closed Vim.
+So when you open it again, you gotta recreate those perfectly sized windows, open files of reconfigure options etc.
 2. **Context**.
 It's not easy to remember which file you were editing, the last time you have worked on a project.

-Now, what if I say that you could boot into Vim without loosing any of the previous windows, tabs etc etc? not even the cursor location.
+Now, what if I say that you could boot into Vim without losing any of the previous windows, tabs etc? not even the cursor location.
 That would be great, is not it?

-That's where persistant session comes into action.
+That's where persistent session comes into action.
 It enables Vim to load the last session, much like what we see in editors like Visual Studio Code.

 ## Storing Sessions

-There are multiple technique one may use to handle Sessions.
+There are multiple techniques one may use to handle Sessions.
 I will, however, talk about the one I use.

 First, I let Vim look for any existing session files.
 If one exists for the current session, Vim would update it automatically when I close Vim.
-Reason I don't let Vim save Sessions for which no session file exists, because that makes me counter-productive.
+The Reason I don't let Vim save Sessions for which no session file exists, because that makes me counter-productive.
 For example, I needed to edit a config file, say, `.vimrc` from my `$HOME` directory.
 Had I enabled auto-create session file, a new session file for `$HOME` directory will be created, which I obviously don't want.
 That session does not make any sense.

-So, if session file is not created automatically, how do I create it then?
+So, if a session file is not created automatically, how do I create it then?
 Well, it's really simple.
 I defined a command for creating new Sessions, called `SessCreate` using [Vim Language](#).
 Now, I can simply call this command from inside Vim whenever I need it.